 While we like to think of ourselves as "unique," we are much more alike than we are different.
 Erasing the imaginary lines that divide us will allow us to harness the full power of our humanity by allowing more mutual contributions to our lives.
 This program explores practical ways we can recognize and remove the imaginary lines that divide us with an emphasis on what we feel rather than what we think.

 Lowering Prison Recidivism in South Dakota Prisons

-The large number of people in our prisons represents a loss in human capital, broken families and a large sucking sound on our state budget.
-Our state government is trying to reduce the prison population while insuring public safety.
-But the general public can and should can help fix this problem.
-As a chaplain in the state prison system, Lawrence speaks with inmates about what they can do to be better citizens.
+The large number of people in our prisons represent a loss in human capital, broken families, and a large sucking sound on our state budget.
+Every inmate points to a certain failure of our institutions.
+Our state government is trying to reduce the numbers of inmates while ensuring public safety.
+But there is much the public could and should be doing to help fix this problem.
+As a chaplain in the state prison system, I speak with inmates about what they can do to be better citizens.
 This interactive presentation is intended to bring their ideas to you and bring your ideas to them.

 Representative democracy is all about "Doing the most good, for the most people, most often."
 Those three "Ms" should be the lens through which most social, political and governmental actions are viewed.
 They should be a standard by which most of our collective actions are judged.
 They should be the guiding principles of our personal efforts.
 This program explains and promotes this concept and shows practical ways to put it into action.